blackcon/blackcon.github.io/_posts/career/2016-03-21-nbp-employee.md

 title: NAVER BUSINESS PLATFORM (Mar 2016 - Sep 2020)
 categories: [Career]
 tags: []
 summary: Carry out the mission to be hired as a full-time employee.
+I work on pentest, research, develops ..
 ---

 # Security Analyst